supamii/QttpServer/README.md

 The MSVC 2012 and 2013 compilers don't support C++1y well enough so QttpServer is limited to  Windows 10 with Visual Studio 2015.

-There is a considerable amount of work to support C++1y with MSVC 2015 since the Qt installer does not yet support it.
+There is a considerable amount of work to support C++1y with MSVC 2015 since the Qt installer does not include MSVC 2015.
 We'll first need to install Qt with MSVC 2013 for QtCreator, download sources, and finally build Qt5 against MSVC 2015.

 #### Prerequisites
 1. [git](http://git-scm.com/)